Hepatitis C

 - Disease progression can be affected by age at infection, duration of infection, alcohol and other drug use, co-infection with HIV or hepatitis B virus (HBV), male gender, stage of fibrosis and higher alanine aminotransferase (ALT) levels, other comorbid conditions e.g. diabetes.

-- Ensure your patient uses new sterile equipment for every injection/use if they continue to inject drugs.
+- Ensure your patient uses new equipment if they continue to inject drugs.